polkadot-developers/polkadot-docs/develop/toolkit/api-libraries/papi.md

     const tx: Transaction = typedApi.txFromCallData(callData)
     ```

-    Ensure that you replace `INSERT_CALL_DATA` with the actual call data, which is a hex string.
+    Ensure you replace `INSERT_CALL_DATA` with the actual call data, a hex string.

 For more information about sending transactions, refer to the [Transactions](https://papi.how/typed/tx#transactions){target=\_blank} page.